-The input must be calibrated during the set up of the PFU using the Analogue Input Max parameter.
-Apply a 100% signal and write a value to the parameter, the current value will then be reported as 100%.
-The scaling is retained in EEPROM when the actuator power is removed.
+The input must be calibrated during the setup of the PFU using the Analogue Input Max parameter.
+Writing a value of 1 to the parameter sets the Hi Value, writing a 2 sets the Low Value of the signal.
+The scaling is

-Multiport Position On multiport actuators the current number of the port selected is reported as an integer in the range 1 to 10 (1-A hex).
+Multiport Position On multiport actuators the current number of the port selected is reported as an integer in the range 1 to

+10 (1-A hex).

-5.4 Configuring the Registers to be Exchanged in Cyclic Communication
+5.4 Configuring the Registers to be exchanged in Cyclic Communication

-In the start up routine for Profibus communication the card firstly enters parameterisation mode and adjusts the card parameters according to the GSD file settings.
+In the start-up routine for Profibus communication the card firstly enters parameterisation mode and adjusts the card parameters according to the GSD file settings.
 Next the card enters configuration mode where the configuration settings in the GSD file are used to determine the registers to be exchanged with the PLC during the normal cyclic messaging.